-Device a spreadsheet and note down all the data that you have accumulated by tracking the competitor’s social media accounts.
+Create a spreadsheet and note down all the data that you have accumulated by tracking the competitor’s social media accounts.
 There are some vital questions that will spring up while analyzing the competitor’s statistics.

 - When was the last time they posted?